Quick Start

 to see the job status.

-Use kubectl logs fast-llm-master-0
+Use kubectl logs fast-llm-train-master-0

 to check the logs.